babylon-runtime/babylon-runtime.github.io/documentation/index.md

     }
 }]
 ```
-Patch has a simple syntax to read and maintain (~JSON).
-You can organize your patch files to fit your needs (by materials, by features, by interactions, etc).
+Patch has a simple syntax to read and maintain (similar as JSON).
+You can organize your patch files to fit your needs (by materials, features, interactions, etc).
 ```js
 _r.patch('materials.patch').then(function() {
     // patch applied
 });
 ```

-Patch can also be applied at launch time :
+Patch can also be applied at launch time:
 ```js
 _r.launch({
     scene : "https://models.babylonjs.com/CornellBox/cornellBox.babylon",